 Employee Assistance Program Information.

-Horizon Health is the Employee Assistance Program (EAP) service provider for all state employees,
+Aetna Resources for Living (formerly Horizon Health) is the Employee Assistance Program (EAP) service provider for all state employees,

 your dependents and those living in your home.
-You may contact Horizon Health directly at 1-800-860-2058 or by clicking on the link above and choosing
+You may contact Aetna Resources for Living directly at 1-800-860-2058 or by clicking on the link above and choosing

 EAP under Links.
-The number of counseling sessions to be provided by Horizon Health will depend on the needs of an employee's (or their immediate
+The number of counseling sessions to be provided will depend on the needs of an employee's (or their immediate

 dependents or household) individual set of circumstances, as determined by the case manager.

 Workers' Compensation Provider Information and Procedures.
-OptaComp is the contracted vendor for the state's work-related accidents.
-OptaComp is responsible
+AmeriSys is the contracted vendor for the state's work-related accidents.
+AmeriSys is responsible

 Uniformed Services Employment and Reemployment Rights (USERRA).
 (USERRA) protects the job rights of individuals who voluntarily or involuntarily leave a